 In order to facilitate an accurate examination of the Cabinet's direct service delivery system, the Cabinet utilizes a CQI case review tool that is designed to measure the Cabinet's ability to implement best practice and achieve positive outcomes on a state, regional, and individual case level.
 The CQI CARES (Case Automated Review and Evaluation System) case review system assists in meeting the agency goals to improve outcomes by focusing on the coaching/mentoring/monitoring process through review and supervision.
-The CQI CARES system is utilized for both first and second level case reviews and provides an opportunity through CQI meetings and processes to identify patterns/trends for quality improvement.
-The reviewer completes the case review tool in the CQI CARES system and this provides case review data to assist with feedback and action planning that identifies both strengths and weaknesses of the case.
+CQI CARES is utilized for both first and second level case reviews and provides an opportunity through CQI meetings and processes to identify patterns/trends for quality improvement.
+The reviewer completes the case review tool in CQI CARES, and this provides case review data to assist with feedback and action planning that identifies both strengths and weaknesses of the case.
 By strengthening these processes and empowering staff to improve casework, it assists with meeting federal outcomes and requirements.

-DCBS has also created a Kentucky Child and Family Services Review (KY CFSR) team.
-The team has developed and implemented the KY CFSR process in accordance with the federal CFSR.
+DCBS has also created a Kentucky Child and Family Services (KY CFSR) process.
+The KY CFSR team has developed and implemented the KY CFSR process in accordance with the federal CFSR).
 The review allows feedback to be provided to leadership, supervisors, and field staff.
 Feedback will include areas where the agency has strengths, as well as areas where the agency could improve performance and service delivery to the families and children served.